Aranyélet: Critical reception

 Aranyélet has received widespread critical acclaim and has been praised by many critics as the greatest Hungarian television show of all time.

 After the first season, IGN Hungary wrote "Aranyélet is not just the best Hungarian television series ever made, but it is also one of HBO's best thrillers.
 It is characterized by steadily high-quality acting and creative work, a great plot and perfect way of storytelling, not to mention the unforgattable characters, who are defined by our problems, our narrow-mindedness, and our country.
 Be very proud of them."
 Player.hu wrote "Without doubt, HBO's original crime family drama seems to be the best Hungarian series, every actor is a perfect choice, it looks good, and tells the story in an excellent way.
 What's more, it is quite addictive."

 The second season met with positive critical reception as well, IGN Hungary described the season as "more exciting, crazier, darker, has more plot twists, but it is more human than the first season.
 In conclusion despite the exaggerations and being too action-packed sometimes, it is still a masterpiece, which makes our expectations even higher for the next round."

 Season 3 met mixed reviews - critics praised the season's political themes, acting, and being even more reflective on Hungarian politics and corruption in general, while many criticizing the plot, character development and the ending.
 Judit Lola Bodnár from 24.hu wrote "[…] the final season of Aranyélet knows no mercy: it reflects [the Hungarian reality] so much, that only those won't see the country in it who live in total ignorance."
-Tamás Hauschel from Player.hu wrote "The third season of Aranyélet was the best thing that could happen to Hungarian television.", while Zsolt Sarkadi from 444.hu wrote "HBO's once promising series turned into the most shameless garbage".
+Tamás Hauschel from Player.hu wrote "The third season of Aranyélet was the best thing that could happen to Hungarian television", while Zsolt Sarkadi from 444.hu wrote "HBO's once promising series turned into the most shameless garbage".

-International broadcast

-Aranyélet is produced by HBO Europe, broadcasting in several Central European countries.
-It premiered in 2016 on HBO Europe channels and on-demand services in Croatia, the Czech Republic, Slovakia, Bulgaria, Serbia, Slovenia, Bosnia and Herzegovina, Montenegro, Macedonia, Romania and Poland and as an HBO Go exclusive in Spain, Norway, Sweden, Finland and Denmark.

-The first two seasons were released in the United States on August 1, 2018 via HBO Go and HBO Now.